 These stands are built with a robust profile aluminium system.
 They also require a team of specialist contractors to build them, but the end result is a large, strong stand.
 The advantages of these are that they can be made larger than many other stands.
 It is possible to make them double storey which will enable you to tower above your competitors and really stand out.
 You can also have overhangs with large graphics.

 The disadvantages are they require a decent budget as you will have to hire and pay for specialists to construct them.
-Often the metalwork remains on show, if you are going for an industrial feel, it can work well, but most of the time the aluminium profiles just break up the graphics, disputing your branding and the overall flow of your stand.
+Often the metalwork remains on show, if you are going for an industrial feel, it can work well, but most of the time the aluminium profiles just break up the graphics, disrupting your branding and the overall flow of your stand.
 Lastly, they are not easy to transport or store, you will most likely need a lorry and rented storage space, also adding to the costs of building an exhibition stand.

 3. Custom Modular

-Custom modular stands consist of expanding frames that can be linked together to create a custom-built look without the expense or team of contractors.
+Custom modular stands consist of expanding frames that can be linked together to create a custom-built look without the expense or the need for a team of contractors.
 PVC or fabric graphic panels are attached to the frames using magnets or slotted in.
 So, there is no need for power tools or specialist teams, you can simply build the stand yourself.

 Modular stands fold away into small boxes and the graphics roll up.
 This makes them very easy to store and transport.
 You will also be able to deliver your stand using a small van or estate car and store it yourself.